ArchGalileu/axelvaldez-barbajs/_posts/2017-06-21-new-website.md

 * Asynchronous Loading thanks to [Barba.js](http://barbajs.org/)
 * Loading animations with [animate.css](https://daneden.github.io/animate.css/)

-Also, a few days ago I knew about [Forestry](https://forestry.io/), a web-based CMS that connects to a Jekyll website and puts a UI on it.
-I'm writing this posts in its editor, but I don't like the way it stores media (I want to upload to /media/{{page.title}} and it only supports date-based folders), so I will probably use it just for minor post edits.
+Also, a few days ago I learned about [Forestry](https://forestry.io/), a web-based CMS that connects to a Jekyll website and puts a UI on it.
+I'm writing this post in its editor, but I don't like the way it stores media (I want to upload to /media/post-name and it only supports date-based folders), so I will probably use it just for minor post edits.

 I use [Atom](https://atom.io/) for my code, and a weird combination of AI, PS and Sketch for my images.